Schools & Kura

 Be an Upstander, not a bystander.
 An Upstander is a supportive bystander who uses words/actions that can help someone who is being bullied.
 Find out how you can be an Everyday Upstander here.

-Check out the Book reviews section to find reviews of books about bullying-prevention, diversity and kindness, all reviewed by the Pink Shirt Day team.
+Check out the Book reviews section to find reviews of books about bullying-prevention, diversity and kindness.

 Read real stories about all kinds of people who have either experienced bullying or are taking a stand against it.